giovannisetaro/DSWProject_CropIdentification/README.md

-# Crop mapping from multispectral image time series: deep learning
+# Crop Type Classification from Multispectral Time Series Using Deep Learning

+This project focuses on mapping crop types at the pixel level using multispectral satellite image time series.
+By leveraging both temporal and spatial information through a hybrid CNN architecture, we aim to accurately classify agricultural parcels across diverse French landscapes.
+The approach combines 1D convolutions for temporal encoding and a simplified U-Net for spatial segmentation.

 ## Dataset Description